(Disclosure: Some of the links below may be affiliate links)

 The second car insurance comparator that you should check out is the comparator from comparis.
 Usually, I like comparators from comparis.
 But I am not a fan of this one.
 For the simple reason that they do not show the names of the insurance directly.
 You have to click on each product, one by one, to get the real results.
 It is simply a bad design.
 But it also gets the job done.

 So, first, you should try the comparator from bonus.ch.
-And only if you do not like it, you should use the comparis.
+And if you do not like it, you should use the comparis.
 Of course, you can also use both to validate the results.

 If you want, you can also go through an insurance broker.
 There are some good ones.
 Be careful that they may not offer you the best offer.
 Generally, they only work with a subset of insurance.
 It means that they may not work with the cheapest ones available for your situation.
+And they are likely to try to get you extra insurance that you do not need.

 The car insurance system in Switzerland is quite complicated.
-But, it not as complicated as the health insurance system.
+But, it is not as complicated as the health insurance system.

 To learn more about insurance in Switzerland, you should also read about Health Insurance in Switzerland.